Generic name: atenolol and chlorthalidone [ a-TEN-oh-lole-and-klor-THAL-i-done ]

 You should not use this medicine if you are allergic to atenolol or chlorthalidone, or if you have:

-a serious heart problem such as heart block, or slow heart rate;
+a serious heart condition such as "AV block" (second or third degree);

 if you are unable to urinate; or